-If you have spent enough time doing your research, you have learned that Dr. Epstein, along with his fellow plastic surgery-trained colleagues at the Foundation for Hair Restoration- Dr. Bared and Dr. Kuka- are recognized as truly ethical and innovative experts in the treatment of hair loss.
+If you’ve spent enough time doing your research, you have learned that Dr. Epstein, along with his fellow plastic surgery-trained colleagues at the Foundation for Hair Restoration- Dr. Bared and Dr. Kuka- are recognized as truly ethical and innovative experts in the treatment of hair loss.

 Our doctors have developed and advanced techniques that will potentially complement the overall holistic treatment of hair loss.
-In some cases these procedures are best as stand-alone therapies, while in others they may help potentiate the results obtained by an FUE or FUG hair transplant.
+In some cases, these procedures are best as stand-alone therapies, while in others they may help potentiate the results obtained by and FUE or FUG hair transplant.

 An Effective Development in the Treatment of Hair Loss

 Over the past few years, cell therapy – in the form of growth factors, cell multiplication, and growth factors – have been the hottest area of potential innovation in many areas of medicine.
 Hair transplantation is no exception, and we are at the forefront of developing these applications.